 Africa needs a big project and it needs to deliver on a big project – for its own sake and for the sake of the planet.
 And in the Great Green Wall you have one of the most inspiring grassroots – community driven – projects in the world that is addressing the most critical issues facing humanity today: climate breakdown, land and environmental degradation, food security, loss of biodiversity and wildlife.

 The Island of Ireland is mobilizing to support Africa in delivering the Great Green Wall.
-The Society of African Missions (SMA) have created the Laudato Tree and Great Green Wall Project that is inspiring young people to grow biodiversity in Ireland and to join Africa in growing its new World Wonder.
+I have created The Laudato Tree and Great Green Wall Project which is being championed by the Society of African Missions (SMA).
+The project, which aims to be a living expression of Pope Francis’ Laudato Si’ encyclical, is inspiring young people to grow biodiversity in Ireland and to join Africa in growing its new World Wonder.
 The Irish President, Michael D. Higgins, has become an enthusiastic supporter of the Great Green Wall and will likely address Heads of State at an African Union summit early next year.
 The Government of Ireland has part funded a major Great Green Wall film-documentary which will premiere at the forthcoming United Nations General Assembly; Ireland has also contributed EUR 1.2 million to the United Nations to assist Africa in carrying out a major inventory of the Great Green Wall, to establish what has been achieved to date and what needs to be done to upscale this epic project so that we can help Africa deliver it by 2030.

 The United Nations is also planning a major interfaith dialogue and declaration in the Spring of 2020, seeking to encourage religious leaders to find common cause through the delivery of Africa’s Great Green Wall.